-Apprentices successfully completing the Apprenticeship have opportunities to progress within the industry by progressing to other Higher Education courses such as a HNC/D, Foundation
+Apprentices successfully completing the Apprenticeship have opportunities to progress within the industry by progressing to the Higher Apprenticeship in Equine (Yard Manager or Rider and Horse Trainer), or other Higher Education courses such as a HNC/D, Foundation Degree or Degree (BSc).
+Examples of courses and frameworks available across Wales and the UK include:

-Degree or Degree (BSc).
-Examples of courses available across the Wales and the UK include:
+- Higher Apprenticeship in Equine (Yard Manager or Rider and Horse Trainer only)

 - Equine Science

 - Equine Studies

 - Equine Management

 - Equine Behaviour

-- · Equine Leisure and Event Management
+- Equine Leisure and Event Management

 - Equine Business Management.